ahmaad-ansari/r2-autoware/AUTOWARE ROSMASTER R2 BRIDGE.md

 ## Setting ROS Domain ID

-After connecting the containers, set the ROS domain ID to the same value in both containers.
+After connecting the containers, set the ROS_DOMAIN_ID to the same value in both containers.
 Execute the following commands:
 ```bash
 export ROS_DOMAIN_ID=##
 source ~/.bashrc
 ```

-Check if both containers have the correct ROS domain ID:
+Check if both containers have the correct ROS_DOMAIN_ID:
 ```bash
 printenv | grep ROS
 ```

+The ROS_DOMAIN_ID